FEniCS/web/community/index.md

 [Here](people-of-fenics.md) we introduce some the users of FEniCS who have found it useful.

+## The FEniCS Conference

+The [FEniCS Conference](../conference/index.md) is held annually and is a great way to network with other users, keep up with new developments from core developers, hear new applications and results, and discuss ways of improving your projects.

 ## Code of Conduct

 We strive to make the FEniCS Project an open and respectful community.